Skip to main content

 Factors that affect the cost of an MRI

-In addition to these factors, Dr. Ellington shares that radio-opaque contrast agents and additional technician fees can impact MRI costs.
-Radio-opaque contrast agents are drugs used to diagnose certain medical conditions.
+In addition to these factors, Dr. Ellington shares that features such as radio-opaque contrast agents, which are drugs used to diagnose certain medical conditions, can impact MRI costs.
 They contain gadolinium, an element to help increase the effect of the MRI’s magnetic field.

 Insurance coverage